Martiless/Alices-Wonderland/documents/DEPLOYMENT_AND_DEVELOPMENT.md

 1. Import Path from pathlib, dj_database_url and os into the settings.py file within the project.
 1. Update the default SECRET_KEY variable provided by Django to the SECRET_KEY you created in the env.py file.
 1. Update the DATABASES so it uses the one from the env.py file.
-1. Perform a Migrations so that Heroku Database is now being used as the backend database.
+1. Perform a Migration so that Heroku Database is now being used as the backend database.

 ***